 The Order of Adam has a clear pattern of worship.
 Adam was taught one order by God, and the patriarchs lived that same order.

-The exact wording and manner of these rites are not fixed.
+The exact wording and manner of these sacred acts are not fixed.
 God reveals the details to each father as He wills.
 However the pattern itself is clear and does not change.

-God gave authority to Adam as the first father to administer these rites, and that stewardship belongs to the fathers of families among the sons of Adam.
+God gave authority to Adam as the first father to administer these sacred acts, with Eve beside him in sacred stewardship.
+Father and mother are to serve under God for the blessing of the family.

 The pattern of the Order of Adam is this:

 Family members communicate directly with God.
 They break bread and drink wine in remembrance.
 They observe the holy days God gave from the beginning.
 They enter covenant through baptism.
+A man and woman enter covenant union before God.
 They worship at the altar, where prayer, sacrifice, and covenants are made before God.

 The family is the primary place of worship, stewardship, covenant, and instruction.